anonymous1474/LWW-Tree/README.md

 after cloning : do ```go get -d``` to get all dependancies

 in setup.go change accordingly to setup cloud vms (lines 76-78) as mentioned in comments.
 Default is for cloud.
-Similarly Comment out (lines 79-81) to stop local run.
+Similarly uncomment (lines 79-81) to do local run.